yao-sheng/gitolite/Home.md

 Please start reading [here](https://github.com/sitaramc/gitolite#readme) to learn about gitolite.

 **IMPORTANT**: I do not support/endorse any third party donation sites, and you cannot donate to me that way.
-If you really want to contribute, please see the donation section below (Summary: I don't want anything; I merely make some suggestions of deserving FOSS projects you can donate to instead of donating to me!)
+If you really want to contribute, please see the donation section below (TLDR: I don't want anything, but I have some suggestions for deserving FOSS projects you can donate to instead!)

 ----